sharduul/chalk/_drafts/2020-01-25-how-to-save-money-for-home.md

 ---
 layout: post
-title: "How To Save For A House - With A Plan"
+title: "How To Save For A House - Step By Step Plan"
 description: "Steps you should follow if you are saving for your house.
 This post will explain money saving tips and a plan for low income household."
 tags: [home-buying, personal-finance, saving, frugality]
 og_image: "posts/finance/piggy.jpg"